Pamalayu

 The Pamalayu campaign was a diplomatic and military expeditionary force sent by the Javanese King Kertanegara of Singhasari to conquer the Sumatran Melayu Kingdom.
 It was decreed in 1275, though perhaps not undertaken until later.

 Little is known about the results of the expedition.
 The Padang Roco Inscription dated from 1286 states that a religious statue of Amoghapasa was established at Dharmasraya on the orders of Kertanagara, and that all the inhabitants of Melayu and especially their king, Tribhuwanaraja rejoiced at the presentation of the gifts.

+History

 The expedition arguably established Javanese domination over Melayu and trade in the Strait of Malacca.
 To cement the relationship between the two kingdoms, a political marriage was arranged.
 According to the Pararaton, two Malay princesses, Dara Petak and Dara Jingga, went to Java, originally intended for Kertanegara.
 However following his demise by Jayakatwang, princess Dara Petak would later be married to Kertanegara's successor, Raden Wijaya of Majapahit.
 The union would result in the second king of Majapahit, Jayanegara.